Optimization Algorithms as Robust Feedback Controllers: Introduction

-Crucially, the controller in \eqref{eq:ic_grad_system} does not require explicit knowledge of $h$ (nor of $f, g$).
-Instead, only the cost function gradient $\nabla \Phi(y)$ as well as steady-state input-output sensitivities $\nabla h(u)$ are required.
-Moreover, the additive disturbance $d$ does not need to be known or explicitly estimated and is fully rejected, i.e., an equilibrium is a critical point of $\Phi(h(u)+d)$, independently of the value of $d$. \end{example}

 One of the fundamental points left open by \cref{ex:simp_grad} is \emph{closed-loop stability}.
-The idea that plant dynamics in \cref{eq:ic_grad_system} need to be fast-decaying is indeed crucial as the following numerical example shows.
+The idea that plant dynamics in \cref{eq:ic_grad_system} need to be fast-decaying relative to the controller is indeed crucial as the following numerical example shows.

 \begin{example} Consider the objective $\Phi(y) = (y^2 - 1)^2$ which is illustrated in the top left panel of \cref{fig:num_grad} and has two isolated minima $\{-1, 1\}$.
-Consider a single-input-single-output second-order plant governed by
+As plant \eqref{eq:simple_plant}, consider a single-input-single-output second-order plant governed by

-with $a = 2$ and $b = 25$ and $y = \zeta$.
+with $a = 2$, $b = 25$, and $y = \zeta$.
+There is no disturbance acting on the system.
 The plant is asymptotically stable, under-damped, and, at steady state, we have $y = \zeta = u$.
 Hence, the controller in \eqref{eq:ic_grad_system} takes the form

 \Cref{fig:num_grad} shows trajectories of the closed-loop system \cref{eq:ic_grad_system} for the same initial condition, but different values of the gain $\epsilon$, and comparing it to the ``algebraic'' gradient flow \eqref{eq:simple_grad_flow} given by $\dot u = -\epsilon \nabla \Phi(h(u))^T = - 4 \epsilon u (u^2 - 1)$.